How to Fire Your Bad Boss

 So, the very best way is to set up a situation in which the boss will exhibit the worst of his behaviors publicly and in front of his boss.
 It’s not as if his boss has not heard rumors before about his behavior, but he may have been unaware of how bad the behavior is.
 In an organization, it is a powerful intervention to have the boss act out his worst behaviors in front of his own boss.

 Nothing else works as well if it’s time to fire your boss, and other options are fraught with danger for the employee.
-Here are a couple of ways to minimize the danger if you decide to look at other options first.

 How to Take Action